Ring Learning With Errors: A crossroads between postquantum cryptography, machine learning and number theory

 and define $D_{\sigma,c}$ to be the distribution on $\mathbb{Z}$ such that the probability of $x\in\mathbb{Z}$ is $\rho_{\sigma,c}(x)/S_{\sigma,c}$.
 Finally, the discrete Gaussian distribution $\chi$ with values in $\mathbb{F}_q$, mean $0$, and parameter $\sigma$ is defined by the probability function

-Some words of caution: first, the variance of $\chi$ is close to $\sigma^2$, but is not exactly $\sigma^2$, in lattice-based cryptography what is relevant is the parameter $\sigma$, rather than the variance.
-Second, the discrete Gaussian over $\mathbb{Z}$ is more complicated than truncating a continuous Gaussian to its closest integer.
-Effective sampling from discrete Gaussian distributions is a major topic and in practical cases it is approached only by numerical approximation.
-The reader is referred to \cite{statistics} for a formal discussion as well as for generalisations to lattices in $\mathbb{R}^n$, which will be used in next chapters.
+Some words of caution: first, the variance of $\chi$ should be very close to $\sigma^2$, but not neccesarily must be equal: in lattice-based cryptography one speaks about discrete random variables of parameter (rather than variance) $\sigma^2$.
+Second, effective sampling from discrete Gaussian distributions is a difficult topic and in practical cases it is approached only by numerical approximation (see \cite{statistics}).

-In the Machine Learning terminology, an algorithm which solves the search version of LWE is a \emph{training} algorithm using the collection of LWE samples as a training set.
-On the other hand, Regev found in \cite{regev} a polynomial time quantum reduction from the SVP problem to the LWE problem.
-This means that a training algorithm A for the LWE problem can be turned, in polynomial time (on a quantum computer), into an algorithm B (of the same complexity as A) which solves the SVP problem.
-Since we have seen before that the SVP problem is NP-hard, it follows that the LWE problem is also NP-hard.
+We conclude here with the following result due to Regev (\cite{regev}): a polynomial time quantum reduction from the SVP problem to the LWE problem, which backs the hardness of LWE and makes it a candidate to sustain a cryptosystem from it, as we will see in the next subsection.